kraker/second-brain/thedepressioncure.md

+---
+title: The Depression Cure - One Pager
+tags:
+- 'mh'
+---

-The Depression Cure - One Pager
+# The Depression Cure - One Pager

-At the end of each week complete the depression scale.
-Protocols are cumulative and should be continued alongside new weekly protocols.
+## The TLC Protocol

+### 1. Measure

+Get a baseline and track improvement.
+Do the [CESD-R](https://cesd-r.com/) once per week and track your score in a spreadsheet to observe trends.

+### 2. Supplement

+**Omega-3**, **Vitamin D**, and **Vitamin C** supplements once per day:

+* **Omega-3**: 1000 mg EPA, 500 mg DHA
+* **Vitamin D**: 2000 IU
+* **Vitamin C**: 1000 mg

+**Evening primrose oil** once per week: 500 mg

+### 3. Rumination

+### 4. Exercise

+Buy portable heart rate (HR) monitor for best results.
+3 1 hour aerobic workouts per week.
+Goal is to get30 minutes of between 60% to 90% of max HR.

-Week 1
+## Week 1

 Supplements

 * Omega-3 1000mg EPA 500mg DHA per day
 * Vitamin D: 50mcg vitamin D3 per day

 Rumination

-		Cultivate rumination awareness
+* Cultivate rumination awareness

-Week 2
+## Week 2

 Supplements - Continue from week 1
 Rumination

-		Start replacing rumination with engaging activities.
+* Start replacing rumination with engaging activities.
 Schedule one activity per day.

 Exercise

 * Get HR monitor (or learn to reliably check pulse)
 * Choose exercise and put in place equipment, membership, etc
 * Consider hiring a personal trainer for first 6 weeks

-Week 3
+## Week 3

 Rumination
 	Continue working to improve noticing rumination.
 Continue experimenting with different activities to interrupt it.
 Schedule one activity per day.
 Exercise
 	* Schedule 3 hour-long blocks of time for exercise.
 	* Aim for 30min. in target aerobic range
 Light
 	If using a light box order it this week.

-Week 4
+## Week 4
 	Exercise
 		Continue as before.
 If you weren't successful in week three consider hiring a personal trainer or finding a workout partner.